eradiate/eradiate/docs/rst/user_guide/package_structure.rst

 Package structure overview
 ==========================

-This section documents the general principles underlying the organisation of the Eradiate Python package.
+This section documents the general principles underpinning the organisation of the Eradiate Python package.

 .. only:: latex